maryembenali/WatermelonSeedClassifier/README.md

 # WatermelonSeedClassifier
-### Project context:
+### Project context
 The Watermelon Seed Classifier project is a result of the Validation of Conception and Development project module at ENSI School for the second semester of the second year. </br> </br>
 <p align="center"> <img width=120 src="https://ensi.rnu.tn/stylesheets/images/header/header_logo.png" alt="Engineering School of Computer Science Logo "> </p>  </br> </br>

-This project is proposed by the R&D Department of Limagrain Group, under the guidance of ** Mr. Ali Boudjedra ** the R&D Senior Project Leader in Artificial Vision, AI & Automation.
+This project is proposed by the R&D Department of Limagrain Group, under the guidance of **Mr. Ali Boudjedra** the R&D Senior Project Leader in Artificial Vision, AI & Automation.

-### About the host organization:
+### About the host organization
 <p align="center"> <img width=200 src="https://www.limagrain.com/assets/front/img/fr/logo-limagrain-3.svg" alt="Limagrain 's Logo "> </p>  </br> </br>

 [Limagrain Group](https://www.limagrain.com/) is a renowned international agricultural cooperative specializing in plant breeding and seed production.
 With a rich history spanning several decades, Limagrain has established itself as a leading global player in the seed industry.
 Their commitment to innovation and sustainable agriculture has led them to explore cutting-edge technologies, including artificial vision and AI, to enhance seed-related processes and deliver high-quality agricultural solutions.
+## Problematic

+The watermelon production industry is rapidly expanding and becoming increasingly favored for its profitability.
+Seedless watermelons are particularly sought after for their convenience, reduced risk of injury for children and the elderly, longer shelf life, smoother texture, and sweeter flavor compared to seeded varieties.

+However, obtaining seedless watermelons presents challenges due to their tendency to be triploid (3n chromosomes).
+To address this, pollination between diploid and tetraploid seeds is used to produce triploid watermelons. infact the fruit of this pollination is a watermelon with seeds that gives later 3n watermelons.

+The self-pollinating nature of triploid watermelons introduces uncertainty in seed classification since tetraploid plants can pollinate themselves giving seeds of 4n watermelons later , making it difficult to differentiate between triploid and tetraploid seeds.
+### Goal
+Our project aims to develop an automated computer tool using machine learning techniques to classify watermelon seeds as triploid or tetraploid, assisting experts in the process.
+The developed models will classify individual seeds independently, irrespective of surrounding seeds or external factors, providing a time-efficient and accurate seed selection process.

 ## Environment dependencies </br>
 ### Modeling